09 Early years practice policy

 We take steps to ensure

-that children are kept safe, that their wellbeing is promoted, and they they do not miss out on their entitlements and opportunities.
-At the very least, good attendance promotes good outcomes for
+that children are kept safe, that their wellbeing is promoted, and they do not miss their entitlements and opportunities.
+At the very least, good attendance promotes good outcomes for children.
+In a

 There are several